Civil engineering: As a discipline

-Civil engineering profession
+As a profession

 Engineering has been an aspect of life since the beginnings of human existence.
 The earliest practice of civil engineering may have commenced between 4000 and 2000 BC in ancient Egypt, the Indus Valley civilization, and Mesopotamia (ancient Iraq) when humans started to abandon a nomadic existence, creating a need for the construction of shelter.
 During this time, transportation became increasingly important leading to the development of the wheel and sailing.

 Leonhard Euler developed the theory explaining the buckling of columns.

-Until modern times there was no clear distinction between civil engineering and architecture, and the term engineer and architect were mainly geographical variations referring to the same occupation, and often used interchangeably.
+Until modern times there was no clear distinction between civil engineering and architecture, and the terms engineer and architect were mainly geographical variations referring to the same occupation, and often used interchangeably.
 The constructions of pyramids in Egypt (c.
 2700–2500 BC) constitute some of the first instances of large structure constructions in history.
 Other ancient historic civil engineering constructions include the Qanat water management system in modern-day Iran (the oldest is older than 3000 years and longer than 71 km), the Parthenon by Iktinos in Ancient Greece (447–438 BC), the Appian Way by Roman engineers (c.
 312 BC), the Great Wall of China by General Meng T'ien under orders from Ch'in Emperor Shih Huang Ti (c.
 220 BC) and the stupas constructed in ancient Sri Lanka like the Jetavanaramaya and the extensive irrigation works in Anuradhapura.
 The Romans developed civil structures throughout their empire, including especially aqueducts, insulae, harbors, bridges, dams and roads.